kirvedx/atheros/README.md

 After you've rebooted your PC, you should have working wifi!

-This works for me on my Samsung Galaxy Book 12, running Debian Buster with kernel version 4.18.0-3 (At the time this `README.md` was last updated.)
+This works for me (and other contributors) on the Samsung Galaxy Book 12, running Debian Buster with kernel version 5.3 (At the time this `README.md` was last updated.)

 Feel free to let me know how it works for you - though for serious issues I'd recommend you seek help by posting to the forums where @jeremyb31 provides the [original source and solution](https://ubuntuforums.org/showthread.php?t=2384640&page=4)